JmercyA/CAPSTONE-PROJECT-GROUP-3/README.md

 - Feature Transformation: Experiment with non-linear transformations of your features (e.g., log transformations, polynomial features, or PCA for dimensionality reduction) to improve how the model learns from the data.

-- onclusion Based on EDA.
+- Conclusion Based on EDA.

 We have noted that environmental factors have a limited contribution to occurrence of accidents and to the severity.
 Human behaviour or features influenced by or correlated with human behaviour. e.g. month (seasonality influence on human behaviour), type of collision, pedestrian action and intersection are a major determinant of accident occurrence and accident severity.